-The BBC was my sole employer between completing a music degree at Bangor University in 1978, and setting up Harvard Productions Limited in June 2010.
+The BBC was my sole employer between completing a music degree at Bangor University in 1978, and setting up Harvard Productions n June 2010.

 My career started on the technical side as a sound engineer/studio manager.
 I became a producer in 1989 having ‘dabbled’ in radio production.
 For one of my ‘dabbles’- ‘Bygones: Transplant’- I won the silver Medical Journalists’ Association Radio Award.

 I have made in the region of a hundred crafted features mainly about music of all genres for BBC Radio 4, also programmes for Radios 2, 3, 5, World Service and BBC Radio Wales for whom I made around 200 editions of the natural history programme, Landmark presented by Lionel Kelleway, and various magazine programmes.